+ Premiere Recording = 15 titles

 He is now Director of the Center for American Music preservation (CAMP)

-He is Album Producer for the American Music Recordings Collection (AMRC)
+He is also Producer for American Music Recordings Collection (AMRC).

-See the list of his many music lectures on different topics -- click here
+The list of his music lectures or workshops on different topics -- go here